-Dear User,
+Dear Observer,

-Thank you for purchasing a Starlight Xpress product.
-We are confident that you will gain a great deal of satisfaction from this equipment, but please read carefully the instruction manual, supplied with your product, to ensure that you achieve the best performance that it is capable of providing.
+Thank you for purchasing a Starlight Xpress CCD Imaging System.
+We are confident that you will gain much satisfaction from this equipment, but please read carefully the accompanying instruction manual to ensure that you achieve the best performance that is capable of providing.